cmatth25/722_Group/TreeBuilding.md

 >seq2
 AAAA**G**AAAA

+The appropriate k-mer length isn't necessarily straightforward, but kSNP provides a tool, Kchooser, to search for the optimal length for your sequences and to assess the FCK, fraction of core k-mers.
+Core k-mers are those that appear in all of your sequences and reflects the diversity of samples, and the fraction of core k-mers is the core k-mers/all k-mers.
+Low FCK scores means your samples are very diverse.
+The higher the FCK, the more reliable your kSNP tree will be.

 ```
 {}
 ```

-kSNP will build a tree for us, which is great to get an idea of what the tree looks like, but it doesn't provide a lot of options or any visualization.
+kSNP will build a tree for us, which is great to get an idea of what the tree looks like, but it doesn't provide much in the way of tree building options or any visualization.

 ```
 {}